 4. Reserve Your Free London Tours

 Yes, there are free tours available in most of Europe.
-You only need to reward a tip (not mandatory) for the tour guide assigned for your tour.
+You only need to reward a tip (not mandatory) to the tour guide assigned for your tour.
 I paid my tour guide 5 British pounds for my tour in London, covering almost all the tourist attractions in central London.

 How to Book Your Free London Tours?